 Amount of the Grant Award

-A grant of 3 times the annual London Living Wage accreditation fee is being offered to businesses employing less than 251 staff.
+A grant of three times the annual London Living Wage accreditation fee is being offered to businesses employing less than 251 staff.

-The level of grant award will be dependent upon the size of business and is set out in the table below
+The level of grant award depends on the size of business.

 Organisation Type